lingminhao/Machine-Learning-CS229-/README.md

 I did these problem sets to consolidate knowledge I learnt from (1) as a preparation towards [real life project](https://github.com/lingminhao/Explainable-Machine-Learning-Classification-using-Wing-Venation-Data).

-In addition to these, I obtained the Machine Learning Certificate by Coursera.
+In addition to these, I obtained the Stanford Machine Learning Specialization Certificate by Coursera.